-Following this rule, let’s say you are interested in Johnson & Johnson, an established name in health care that is known for consistent growth that you believe will continue to provide tremendous growth.
+Following this rule, let’s say you are interested in Johnson & Johnson — an established name in health care that’s known for consistent growth — which you believe will continue to provide tremendous opportunity.

 Following the same example, let’s suppose you’re looking at five clinical-stage companies in the early stages of product development that you believe have real potential.
 Because these are all high-risk opportunities, the rule suggests you could invest $100 into each company, ensuring that the combined total value of these riskier investments would not exceed 5% of the overall value of your portfolio.

 On the other hand, not all stocks are created equal.
 When investing in the health care sector, be sure to do your due diligence and keep up with the companies you’ve made investments in.
-Short exclusivity periods and a highly regulated environment make for added risks to consider.
+Short exclusivity periods and a highly regulated environment create added risks to consider.

 Nonetheless, by doing your research, keeping tabs on your investments, and being a generally educated health care investor, the potential rewards are compelling.